Analog User Guide - Tech Stack

 Basics

-- Next.js + React + Tailwind CSS constitute the main tech stack of Analog.
+- Next.js + React constitute the main tech stack of Analog.
 The main reason for choosing them is simply because I initially referred to a excellent blog template - timlrx/tailwind-nextjs-starter-blog.
 Of course, the fact that these frameworks are popular is also a key reason - I can easily obtain information for reference.

 - Content Collections is used to convert MDX files (including